josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-It appears neither of the other two Foundation board members is active, and therefore, Matt is essentially, behind the curtains, the King, Prime Minister, and Pope when it comes to WordPress.
+It appears neither of the other two Foundation board members is active, and therefore, behind the curtains, Matt is the King, Prime Minister, and Pope when it comes to WordPress.

 </CalloutPlusQuote>